About The Red Foundation

 BreedDachshund

-Milo, a 9 years old male Dachshund available for adoption from The Red Foundation in Cambridgeshire
+Otis, a 3 years old male Dachshund available for adoption from The Red Foundation in the UK

 The Red Foundation